(Translate this site)

 "Get hold of yourself!
 Hold down the gas!
 Hold down the gas!"

-I did as I was told, goosing Shadow as the infinite wall of Mother Earth loomed in my already cracked windshield.
+I did as I was told, significantly goosing Shadow, even as Mother Earth loomed menacingly in my damaged windshield.

 Then we hit.
 The first time.

-It was like somebody had set off a bomb in the car.
+It was like a bomb had gone off in the car.
 Everything just exploded in pain and terror.
 I think the windshield cracked still more, and glass shards flew through the compartment.
-Something knocked the hell out of my head-- I may even have blacked out for a split second.
-My vision blurred as every single thing in sight was moving for the first time ever in my young life.
-I felt Shadow's wheels and suspension take the hit like they were extensions of my own body.
-The impact hurt us.
+Something knocked the hell out of my head: I may even have blacked out for a split second.
+My vision blurred, as every single thing in sight was moving independently of everything else, for the first time ever in my young life.
+I felt Shadow's wheels and suspension take the hit like they were extensions of my own body: the impact hurt us.

 We weren't designed for this I thought, as my whole world jangled and bobbed and weaved, and I struggled to hold onto the steering wheel.